slepc/slepc/doc/source/documentation/manual/st.md

 The interval $[a,b]$ is then divided in `npart` subintervals of equal size, and the problem of computing all eigenvalues in $[a,b]$ is divided in `npart` independent subproblems.
 Each subproblem is solved using only a subset of the initial $p$ processes, with $\lceil p/\texttt{npart}\rceil$ processes at most.
 A final step will gather all computed solutions so that they are available in the whole `EPS` communicator.

 The division of the interval in subintervals is done blindly, and this may result in load imbalance if some subintervals contain much more eigenvalues than others.
-This can be prevented by passing a list of subinterval boundaries, provided that the user has a priori information to roughly determine the eigenvalue distribution: `EPSKrylovSchurSetSubintervals`
+This can be prevented by passing a list of subinterval boundaries, provided that the user has a priori information to roughly determine the eigenvalue distribution:

 ```{code} c
 EPSKrylovSchurSetSubintervals(EPS eps,PetscReal *subint);